Palembang Sultanate: Policy changes resulting in the end of the Palembang War

+When the Sultanate was abolished, so was the allowance given to Palembang nobles by the Dutch government.
+Regional control and influence of the Sultanate and its officials would decrease over time and be directly influenced by Dutch decisions and policy.
+Ports were to be opened and improved to promote trade to other countries as the Sumatra region hosted a center for peppers.
+There would be an increase to the immigration as a result, primarily Chinese and Arab merchants.
+The Dutch oil company Shell moved into Palembang in 1904 to begin production.

+Today

 Currently, there are two separate claimants to the sultanate, each running their own courts.

 In 2003, the Palembang Sultanate Custom Community Council (Majelis Adat Kesultanan Palembang Darussalam) recognized Raden Haji Muhammad Syafei Prabu Diradja, a retired police officer, as a descendant of Sultan Mahmud Badaruddin II and proceeded to elect him as Sultan Mahmud Badaruddin III.
 The coronation took place in Lawang Kidul Mosque, near the tomb of Sultan Mahmud Badaruddin I (reigned 1724–1756).
 The elderly Mahmud Badaruddin III later died on 8 September 2017, and was succeeded by his youngest son and heir apparent Raden Muhammad Fauwaz Diradja, who reigned as Mahmud Badaruddin IV.

 In 2006, Haji Raden Mahmud Badaruddin, chairman of Palembang Sultanate Lineage Association (Himpunan Zuriat Kesultanan Palembang Darussalam), was crowned Sultan Iskandar Mahmud Badaruddin following an adat deliberation.
-He is a direct male-line descendant of Prince Purboyo, son of Sultan Muhammad Mansyur, and the daughter of Mahmud Badaruddin I. His election as a rival sultan was controversial, though unlikely to cause any legal issue.
-The Palembang Sultanate was formally abolished in 1823, so the sultans have no authority beyond cultural and customary duties.
+He is a direct male-line descendant of Prince Purboyo, son of Sultan Muhammad Mansyur, and the daughter of Mahmud Badaruddin I. The Palembang Sultanate was formally abolished in 1825, the sultans hold no authority beyond cultural and customary duties.